 Domestic abuse doesn’t discriminate.

 Domestic Abuse is a serious issue among lesbians, gay men, bisexual, and transgender people.
-Overall, 25 to 30% of relationships are abusive, regardless of gender or sexuality.
+Overall, 25 to 30% of relationships are abusive, regardless of gender identity or sexual orientation

 - No one deserves to be abused.